SpyCrabSteam/Holo-Editor-Revised/README.md

 Create, edit and save holograms from a EGPv3.

+If you find any bugs/glitches report them in the Issues tab.

 ## Features:
   * Create, Edit and delete multiple holograms;
   * Copy and Paste holograms;